dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 New features this time:

 `#define LED_COUNT   64`: We saw this indirectly in the first section, but now we define our own macro.
-Doing this makes it easy to switch to a differrent size array in the future.
+Doing this makes it easy to switch to a different size array in the future.

 For the functions related to the `Adafruit_NeoPixel strip()` object, it's best to review the documentation at [adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-use), where there are many other tutorials to look over.